romelllo/romelllo/README.md

 # Hi there

-I'm Roman Novikov, a Data Engineer passionate about building efficient data pipelines and cloud-based solutions.
+I'm Roman Novikov, a Data Engineer passionate about building efficient data pipelines and cloud-based solutions for biotech.

 ### Current Role
 - **Data Engineer** at Hero.io, working on AI-powered tools to bring clarity to the crypto space.